realead/cynamedtuple/README.md

 To install the most current version use:

     pip install https://github.com/realead/cynamedtuple/zipball/master

-It is possible to uninstall it afterwards via

-    pip uninstall cynamedtuple

 The necessary `Cython`-module will be installed as well, if not already in the installation.